kilfour/QuickMGenerate/README.md

 An overload exists with signature `Apply<T>(Action<T> action)`.
 This is usefull when dealing with objects and you just don't want to return said object.
 E.g. `MGen.One<SomeThingToGenerate>().Apply(session.Save)`.

+This function also exists as a convention instead of a generator.

+E.g. `MGen.For<SomeThingToGenerate>().Apply(session.Save)`.

+In this case nothing is generated but instead the function will be applied to all objects of type T during generation.

+There is no `MGen.For<T>().Apply(Func<T, T> func)` as For can only be used for objects, so there is no need for it really.

 ###Casting Generators.